 There is another side to this consideration: we also want to feel "familiar" to other people.
-In other words, we don't want them to experience us as too strange, too divergent, too different, or too unfamiliar (to themselves).
-If other people were to find us a bit too strange or different or unfamiliar it may risk our sense of belonging.
+In other words, we don't want them to experience us as too strange or too different.
+If other people were to find us a bit too different it may risk our sense of belonging.

-So there are ways in which we participate in certain conversations or modes of being or lifestyle choices based on underlying (and sometimes unacknowledged) needs for belonging and familiarity.
+So there are ways in which we participate in certain conversations, modes of being, or lifestyle choices based on underlying (and sometimes unacknowledged) needs for belonging and familiarity.